-Arenal Volcano National Park, located in north central Costa Rica is one of the country’s most visited national parks.
+Arenal Volcano National Park, located in north-central Costa Rica is one of the country’s most visited national parks.
 It’s a must for nature lovers and outdoor adventurers.
-In almost constant small eruptions, the mighty Arenal spews out hot rocks, lava, and ash attracting tourist from all around the world.
+In almost constant small eruptions, the mighty Arenal volcano spews out hot rocks, lava, and ash attracting tourist from all around the world.

 Arenal volcano draws thousands of tourist each year, and hotels of all sizes and prices have popped up along the one road that runs from the little town of La Fortuna to Lake Arenal (approximately seven miles or eleven kilometers).
 Several different tour companies have their offices in La Fortuna and offer everything from the Sky Tram and canopy tours to horseback riding, bungie jumping, rain forest hikes, over hanging bridges, river safari adventures, and much more.

-What is best time of year to visit?
+What is the best time of year to visit?
 Really all year round with March and April being the driest months.

 And most importantly, have fun!